jycouet/lucia-remult-sveltekit/README.md

 # Email & password example with Lucia and SvelteKit

-This example uses SQLite3 with `better-sqlite3`.
+This example uses SQLite3 with `remult`.

 ```bash
 # install dependencies